ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 : The context ID to close.

-Context Extensions:

-: See {{context-ext}}.
+Close Code:

+: The close code allows an endpoint to provide additional information as to why a datagram context was closed.
+The codes are defined in {{close-codes}}.

+Close Details:

+: This is meant for debugging purposes.
+It consists of a human-readable string encoded in UTF-8.

 Note that this close is unilateral and bidirectional: the sender of the frame unilaterally informs its peer of the closure.
 Endpoints can use CLOSE_DATAGRAM_CONTEXT capsules to close a context that was initially registered by either themselves, or by their peer.
-Endpoints MAY use the CLOSE_DATAGRAM_CONTEXT capsule to immediately reject a context that was just registered using a REGISTER_DATAGRAM_CONTEXT capsule if they find its Context Extensions field to be unacceptable.
+Endpoints MAY use the CLOSE_DATAGRAM_CONTEXT capsule to immediately reject a context that was just registered using a REGISTER_DATAGRAM_CONTEXT capsule if they find its Datagram Format Type field to be unacceptable.

 After an endpoint has either sent or received a CLOSE_DATAGRAM_CONTEXT frame, it MUST NOT send any DATAGRAM frames with that Context ID.
 However, due to